Manasamahesh/dapp-example/README.md

 # dapp-example

-This deployment guide provides a step-by-step procedure for creating a contract in Remix and deploying it to the Ganache developer blockchain using Truffle.
+This deployment guide provides a step-by-step procedure for creating a contract in Remix and deploying it to a local blockchain environment called Ganache, which is a developer blockchain environment for developing and testing.
-For Deploying and running contract will be using Ganche which is a local developer blockchain environment.

 Following are the steps to create and deploy a contract into the Ganche.
 * Install ganche from [here](https://trufflesuite.com/ganache/).